vtrevino/Genotype_Subtyping/README.md

 ``````

 ## Practical example performed in Crohn's Disease data
-The data is not available here and the code is shown for demonstrative purposes.
+The data is not available here because it shall be requested from the proper repositories.
+Thus, the code is shown for demonstrative purposes only.

-The real folder names have been modified to avoid inclusion of user or personal information.
+The actual folder names have been modified to exclude user or personal information.

 ``````